artsy/eigen/docs/deploy_to_play_store.md

    - See [previous examples](https://github.com/artsy/eigen/commits/master/fastlane/metadata/android/en-US/changelogs/default.txt) of release notes.
    - Share the notes with the #practice-mobile channel in Slack for feedback.
    - Commit, push the changes, make a PR from your branch to master.
 1. Run `./scripts/promote-beta-to-submission-android`.
-This will submit the **most recent beta** for App Store review
+This will submit the **most recent beta** for Playstore Store review

 ## Release to Play Store